Highway 1, Giant Redwoods, Sausalito and Coastline

 This tour is all about the drive along scenic Highway 1, dotted with uniquely Northern California beach towns and sandy bluffs.

-The day starts with a relaxing walk through some of the most unique redwood forests in the world: Armstrong Redwoods State Natural Reserve, the perfect spot for those who want the majesty of Muir Woods without the massive crowds.
+The day starts with a relaxing walk through some of the most unique redwood forests in the world: Armstrong Redwoods State Natural Reserve*, the perfect spot for those who want to experience the majesty of Northern California redwood trees.
 After a relaxing 1.5 hours to get out and walk through the redwood forest in Guerneville, we pick up lunch, and if the weather is nice, take it to the beach for a picnic.

 On our way back toward San Francisco in the early afternoon, expect to pass through places like Bodega Bay where you get to see an iconic filming location of Alfred Hitchcock’s 1963 classic thriller, The Birds.